 Staff training is undertaken in various aspects of SEND, according to the needs of the children, to ensure that our provision and that the support given to children is appropriate and effective.
 The training needs of our practitioners are reviewed as part of our performance management and school development processes and we have adopted an inclusive range of key curricular experiences and concepts, based on research and best practice, in which staff receive regular inhouse training throughout the year.

 Staff have particular expertise in working with children with SEND and in supporting children who are delayed in their speech and language development.
 In addition, staff have undergone training in an intervention program called WELLCOMM and we also use some Makaton signing.
 Whole-team training has included in: "DfE Child Development Training Programme," "Emotion Coaching", "Protective Behaviours", "The Quiet Child", "Risk and Challenge in the Early Years" and "Interacting or Interfering: Improving Interactions in the Early Years".
-These programmes have been delivered during INSET days and partnership training days organised previously by our own Teaching School and now within our early years Ace Centre.
+These programmes have been delivered during INSET days and partnership training days.
 We have worked to embed these concepts into our practice to enhance our work with children who present with a range of challenging behaviours.
 We continue to give in-house training around these concepts to keep up staff skill levels and introduce new members of the team to working in this way.

-We have successfully secured both Education, Health and Care Plans (EHCP) and Additional Funding for children when necessary and always support both children and their families to make a successful transition to their next school.
+We have successfully secured both Education, Health and Care Plans (EHCP) and Additional Funding for children, when necessary, and always support both children and their families to make a successful transition to their next school.